ngraveio/Research/papers/nbcr-2023-002-multi-layer-sync.md

 The protocol aims to support the synchronization of coins based on several elliptic curves (e.g. Secp256k1 and Ed25519) by sharing all the necessary information for syncing coins ([[BIP44]](https://github.com/bitcoin/bips/blob/master/bip-0044.mediawiki) derivation paths, account level xpubs, etc...), with little user interaction required, only scanning a QR code.

-This work is based on existing sync protocol, e.g. [[EIP-4527]](https://eips.ethereum.org/EIPS/eip-4527) to sync EVM accounts between an offline signer and a watch-only wallet.
+This work is based on existing sync protocols, e.g. [[EIP-4527]](https://eips.ethereum.org/EIPS/eip-4527) to sync EVM accounts between an offline signer and a watch-only wallet.
 The contribution of this paper relies on the definition of a general-purpose synchronization payload for blockchain-agnostic use.

-## **Specification**
+## **Definitions**

 **Offline signer**: An offline signer is a device or application which holds the user’s private keys and does not have network access.